atomiclaboratory/immunaut/R-package/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-Immunaut is an R package designed to facilitate machine learning analysis with multi-dimensional datasets.
-The codebase provides functions to perform dimensionality reduction, hierarchical clustering, and predictive modeling.
-Within this framework, users can use high-dimensional data, perform t-distributed stochastic neighbor embedding (t-SNE) for effective visualization and exploration, and then carry out hierarchical clustering to identify latent data structures.
-This analysis chain can then be extended by further appending the data with cluster results, allowing for the construction of machine learning models with specific outcomes.

 ## Installation

 You can install the released version of **immunaut** from